How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 Long-term goals ultimately define your short-term goals and help you maintain your daily tally leading up to your vision for your business.

-Here are some examples of questions you can ask to set long-term goals.
+Here are some examples of questions you can ask to set long-term goals for your salon.

-- How do I open my business in multiple locations?
+- How do I open my salon business in multiple locations?

 - How can I get big brand collaborations?